 1960 The now derelict Hall was demolished

-The streets were bought Beaconsfield Drive, Yew Tree Way, Ordoyno & Orchard Park.
-The later being a separate development.
+The streets were Beaconsfield Drive, Yew Tree Way, Ordoyno & Orchard Park.
+The latter being a separate development.

 A view of the houses after being refurbished by the council and before demolition in 2000